Iowa State vs. Pittsburgh Predictions & Picks - NCAA Tournament First Round

 Over (130.5)

-Iowa State has a 16-15-0 record against the spread so far this season compared to Pittsburgh, who is 20-11-0 ATS.
-In terms of hitting the over, games involving the Cyclones are 10-21-0 and the Panthers are 20-11-0.
+Iowa State has put together a 16-15-0 record against the spread this season, while Pittsburgh is 20-11-0.
+The Cyclones are 10-21-0 and the Panthers are 20-11-0 in terms of hitting the over.
 The teams combine to score 144 points per game, 13.5 more points than this matchup's total.
-In the past 10 games, Iowa State is 3-7 against the spread and 3-7 overall while Pittsburgh has gone 6-4 against the spread and 6-4 overall.
+Over the past 10 contests, Iowa State has a 3-7 record against the spread while going 3-7 overall.
+Pittsburgh has gone 6-4 against the spread and 6-4 overall in its last 10 matches.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.